 Preparation is required for any kind of outdoor trip.
 Keeping the right supplies and essential equipment can have an effect on your overall enjoyment and experience.

 While checklists are an excellent tool to get started with your planning and packaging needs, your final list will change as per the type of camping.
 Moreover, this list may change depending on the places you want to visit, the activities you want to carry out, the time of the year, and the overall length of your tour.
+As a camper, you should also remember to be a responsible one, check this how-to leave no trace guide.

-A nice camping tour can change into a nightmare if you don't stock yourself with the right tools.
+A nice camping tour can change into a nightmare if you don’t stock yourself with the right tools.
 To dodge that situation, I have created a complete list of the camping prerequisites for your wardrobe.
 You should also consider to camp ethically by using eco-friendly travel accessories.
+While if you are camping for a festival, check out this music festival camping checklist to get more accurate advice for your trip.

 But before we move to the list, let’s talk a little bit about the preparation stage.
+You can also check this camping tips article.

 The Preparation Stage

 We cannot predict the climate.
-Therefore, before you start packing your bags, do a little bit research on the location you are traveling to so that you can check out if that area is prone to storm, snow, or rain.
+Therefore, before you start packing your bags, do a little bit research on the location you are travelling to so that you can check out if that area is prone to storm, snow, or rain.

 At any time the temperature can change from cold to warm, to freezing.
 So be prepared to go through any climate change and everything will go well.

 This information will not just help you take the appropriate wardrobe items but also give you a hint to pack additional camping essentials accordingly.
+Check out this vacation packing list to make sure you have everything you need.

 Compass and map are now seen as two major parts of a navigation system.
 A compass, coupled with your map-reading experience, works as an important device when you get lost at any point.